Fareroo7/Fareroo7/README.md

 ## I'm a Developer!!
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Learn more about Business Central
-- ⚡ Fun fact: I love to ride bikes and game
+- ⚡ Fun fact: I love to ride bikes and play video games

 ### Connect with me: